sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 # Hash Data Structures

-A hash data structures use a "hash function" to map key-value pairs together such that they can be quickly and conveniently accessed.
+Hash data structures use a "hash function" to map key-value pairs together such that they can be quickly and conveniently accessed.

 ## Hash Tables